dynamsoft-docs/document-normalizer-docs/parameters/reference/grayscale-enhancement-modes.md

 ### GEM_GRAY_EQUALIZE

 Preprocesses the grayscale image using the gray equalization algorithm.
-This mode can be used for images with low contrast on barcode and background colour.
+This mode can be used for images with low contrast on content and background colour.
 This mode has the following arguments for further customizing.

 - [Sensitivity](#sensitivity)